ArKeid0s/Semantic-Web-Project/README.md

 # Semantic Web Project
- Project based on bicycle accidents in France, .ttl file is obtained with tarql (window sversion in this repo).
+ Project based on bicycle accidents in France, .ttl file is obtained with tarql (windows version in this repo).

  Presentation is on this google sheet : https://docs.google.com/presentation/d/10zs1-MLHvrrrYS5EetKL8669g0wbf1N0wgTYEcoTyYc/edit?usp=sharing